WGLab/dragonstar2019/day2_alignment/README.md

 bcftools mpileup -r 1:155000000-157000000 -f ref/hg37d5.chr1.fa chr1.2mb.bwa.bam | bcftools call -mv -Ob -o bwa.bcftools.call.bcf
 ```
 to call variants and save to `bwa.bcftools.call.bcf`.

+The first mpileup part generates genotype likelihoods at each genomic position with coverage, and use a pipe to feed the output to the second part; the second call part makes the actual calls.
+You can add `--threads 2` to the second command to use two threads, but since the more time consuming step is the first step, it will not shorten the waiting time much.

+Generally speaking, the command should finish within 5-10 minutes.
+Note that we restricted pileup to a specific genomic region, and used a reference file for chromosome 1 only, so that we can shorten the waiting time for this command.

 You can also use `bcf view` to what variants have been called.

 Also,